Siphon880gh/devbrain/Enterprise - DevOps, CI CD, DOCKER, Kubernetes, Jenkins, Redis, Scaling/__ Server Scaling/Legacy Tools (Supervisor, Pyenv, Pipenv, Poetry, PM2 ecosystem)/Process Manager - PM2 (NodeJS)/PM2 - Troubleshooting Approach.md

 Then test if the app works.
 Usually you run `node server.js` or `npm start`

+Common problems failing npm starrt:
+- concurrently not found when running npm run start.
+Probably the app assumes you have it installed globally (bad devops practice)
+	- Run this: `npm install -g concurrently`
+- if-env not found?
+Same bad devops practice of assuming you have it installed globally:
+	- Run this `npm install -g if-env`
+-  Error: Cannot find module '../scripts/start'
+	- That’s actually a misleading error.
+Remove node_modules/ then npm install again

 Pip app?
 Make sure to install the pip3 packages.
 And then test the python app runs.

 ---